shehreendheda/katacoda-scenarios/logsintrov2/collectlogsapp/step2.md

 1. Click `deploy/docker-compose/docker-compose-no-logs.yml`{{open}}.

-    Let's first enable log collection through the Datadog Agent.
+2. Let's first enable log collection through the Datadog Agent.

-3. Click **Copy to Editor** in the block below to add the following to the list of environment variables under `agent`.
+    Click **Copy to Editor** in the block below or manually copy and paste the text where indicated to add the following to the list of environment variables under `agent`.

     <pre class="file" data-filename="docker-compose-no-logs.yml" data-target="insert" data-marker="# add agent env variables">
          - DD_LOGS_ENABLED=true